-Gender equality concerns all parts of Horizon 2020 (see the Guidance on Gender Equality in H2020 and the Gender Equality Strategy "A Union of Equality: Gender Equality Strategy 2020-2025"14).
-HBP has committed itself to offer equal opportunities15, especially to balance the proportion of male and female scientists in leadership positions, as well as among PhD students and post docs, but also to overcoming artificial barriers, prejudices or preferences.
-The HBP created the Gender Advisory Committee16 which provides advice and feedback on the HBP Gender Action Plan on activities planned to improve equality in their respective areas of responsibility17.
-This document18 shows guidelines developed by the HBP for researchers.
+Gender equality concerns all parts of Horizon 2020 (see the Guidance on Gender Equality in H2020 and the Gender Equality Strategy "A Union of Equality: Gender Equality Strategy 2020-2025").
+HBP has committed itself to offer equal opportunities , especially to balance the proportion of male and female scientists in leadership positions, as well as among PhD students and post docs, but also to overcoming artificial barriers, prejudices or preferences.
+The HBP created the Gender Advisory Committee

+The HBP Gender Action Plan on activities